Herd growth is a top priority for wildlife managers

 This issue has been — and continues to be — a top priority for Utah's wildlife managers.
-Over the past six years, the DWR has invested tens of millions of dollars to implement a comprehensive deer-management plan and to help our struggling herds.
+Over the past eight years, the DWR has invested more than $100 million to implement a comprehensive deer-management plan and to help our struggling herds.
 This sheet provides a quick overview of the DWR’s ongoing, multi-pronged effort to help Utah’s mule deer.

 Coyotes and other predators pose a substantial threat to mule deer fawns, which is why predator control is an important part of Utah's deer management program.
 In the last six years, the DWR has provided $3.4 million to USDA Wildlife Services to control coyotes in areas that are important to our deer populations.
 Last year alone, Wildlife Services killed more than 2,000 coyotes in critical deer habitat areas, with the guidance of DWR biologists.
 The DWR is providing additional funding to expand its predator-control efforts in the future.

 Big bucks are vulnerable to poachers on winter range.